Hancock Whitney (NASDAQ:HWC) Issues Quarterly Earnings Results

 Hancock Whitney (NASDAQ:HWC) announced its quarterly earnings results on Monday.
-The company reported $1.55 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.36 by $0.19, MarketWatch Earnings reports.
+The company reported $1.55 earnings per share for the quarter, topping the consensus estimate of $1.36 by $0.19, MarketWatch Earnings reports.
 Hancock Whitney had a return on equity of 12.59% and a net margin of 31.60%.
-During the same quarter in the prior year, the business posted $0.96 earnings per share.
+During the same quarter in the prior year, the company posted $0.96 EPS.

 The business also recently declared a quarterly dividend, which was paid on Wednesday, December 15th.
-Investors of record on Monday, December 6th were given a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.98%.
+Investors of record on Monday, December 6th were paid a $0.27 dividend.
+This represents a $1.08 dividend on an annualized basis and a yield of 1.98%.
 The ex-dividend date was Friday, December 3rd.
-Hancock Whitney’s payout ratio is currently 22.31%.
+Hancock Whitney’s dividend payout ratio is presently 22.31%.

-A hedge fund recently raised its stake in Hancock Whitney stock.
-Royal Bank of Canada raised its holdings in Hancock Whitney Co.
-(NASDAQ:HWC) by 122.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 13,609 shares of the company’s stock after acquiring an additional 7,488 shares during the period.
-Royal Bank of Canada’s holdings in Hancock Whitney were worth $642,000 at the end of the most recent quarter.
-76.43% of the stock is owned by institutional investors.
+Several research firms have recently issued reports on HWC.
+Zacks Investment Research raised shares of Hancock Whitney from a “hold” rating to a “buy” rating and set a $54.00 target price on the stock in a research note on Thursday, October 21st.
+Raymond James increased their target price on shares of Hancock Whitney from $60.00 to $65.00 in a research note on Wednesday.
+Finally, Truist Financial raised shares of Hancock Whitney from a “hold” rating to a “buy” rating and increased their target price for the stock from $50.00 to $70.00 in a research note on Wednesday.
+Three analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, Hancock Whitney currently has a consensus rating of “Buy” and a consensus price target of $61.00.

 Hancock Whitney Corp. operates as a bank holding company, which engages in the provision of financial services.
 It also offers trust and investment management services to retirement plans, corporations, individuals, brokerage services, annuity products, life insurance, general insurance and agency services, including life, title insurance and consumer financing service.